+The Chair of the Commission, Rick Anderson, introduces the report by describing the Commission and its processes as nimble.
+He defines the descriptor as an approach that listens to and works with the designated facilities to find solutions that will work for the projects and the health of the system.
+One aspect highlighted to this approach is to open the Environmental and Archeological Review Grant available all year instead of during a specific time period.
+Partnerships are vital to the GMRPTC.
+Working with our partners, GMRPTC kicked off the Minnesota Parks Artist in Residence (MNPAiR) program which will enhance the public's experience in the park facilities.
+GMRPTC has also received a contract with our partners at the International Mountain Bike Associations (IMBA) to host its mountain bike Trail Labs in Minnesota for the next three years.
+This year, Greater Minnesota system continues to grow adding 3 facilities for a total of 80 regionally designated parks, trails, and special feature facilities across 80 Greater Minnesota counties.
+The Commission recommends $13,492,038 in awards to 14 applicants across the State.
+At least one project in each of the six districts was funded.
+Emerging Opportunity grants were funded for 3 projects for a total of $1,914,033.
+The full report is available for download here.
 The Minnesota Department of Natural Resources Parks and Trails Division, the Metropolitan Council Metropolitan Regional Parks, and the Greater Minnesota Regional Parks and Trails Commission are partnering with Forecast Public Art to launch Creating Belonging in Minnesota Parks — Artist Residency in the Parks Pilot Program in parks across Minnesota exploring community and belonging.
 The selected Minnesota-based artists-in-residence will research and engage with a park, trail or park system and its communities and then use that research to develop new work(s).
 Unlike traditional residency opportunities, this program focuses on how artists can serve as partners to and ambassadors for the parks and contribute not just art, but ideas.

 The goal of the Minnesota Parks Artist-in-Residence Pilot Program is to enhance a sense of welcoming and belonging to park users.
 We hope that this pilot helps foster deeper community engagement and relationship-building in state and regional parks; improves access to Minnesota parks and trails; and increases collective appreciation for park uses, outdoor recreation, and natural resources, especially in underserved communities.
 This is a paid opportunity for artists that aims to address unique opportunities and challenges around creating belonging in our public parks.
 This residency is modeled on artist residencies in government, which embed artists into public systems.
 Embedding an artist in a park or a park system will allow the selected artists to apply their own creative perspectives and skills to foster a greater sense of belonging.
 All selected artists will be a part of a cohort of 9, and will meet with other artists regularly to foster a sense of community and to share ideas.
 Legacy funds dedicated to coordination among partner agencies will fund artists’ time, and project materials/expenses.
 The artwork will be determined in collaboration between the artist and the host site.
 Artists will also build connections in the local community and could collaborate with other parks in the region.
 Artistic outputs may take the form of community conversations, music/dance/theater/performance, ephemeral installations, 3D sculpture, projection/lighting projects, and other temporary works.
 Artists will spend an average of 20 hours each week from July 2024 – June 2025 as the Artist-in-Residence.
 Artist-in-Residence position Timeline: 12 months (August 2024 to August 2025) Time commitment: average 20 hours/week (part-time) Stipend: $40,000; Materials budget: $14,000 Location: A Minnesota park or a park system (find the full list of host sites at the Submittable application link) Deadline to apply: July 21, 2024, 11:59 pm Information session: Tuesday, June 25, 2024, 4:00 pm (Register for information session) See the website for additional information.
 The Greater Minnesota Regional Parks and Trails Commission (GMRPTC) has released its 2023 Policy and Planning Report.
 The report, due to the Legislative Legacy Committees by January 15 each year, includes a review of the Legacy grant recommendations for the Fiscal Year 2025 funding cycle, the criteria and selection process used, an overview of Greater Minnesota's regional system development, and milestone achievements for the calendar year.